blat-blatnik/TFC-Quick-Pockets/README.md

 Put the downloaded `jar` file in your [`mods`](https://gaming.stackexchange.com/questions/151317/where-is-the-mod-folder) folder, right alongside TFC+.
 Tested and working with TFC+ 0.84.1 -- 0.85.2.

-**Note** the mod is currently in beta.
-It was not tested extensively yet and so some problems could have slipped through the cracks.
+**Note** This mod manipulates your inventory.
+Even though it was tested somewhat thoroughly by this point some problems may still have slipped through the cracks.
 Only use this if you understand the risks. _**Back up** your beloved save games before using this mod_.